sanchezcarlosjr/evolufy/README.md

 Then take a look into the `scripts` and `notebooks` folders.

+## Best practices
+These practices are not mandatory when working with Evolufy, but they can enhance your user experience and improve the performance of your strategy.
+1. You should convert your _structured data_ into a standardized format, such as Apache Parquet, which is optimized for OLAP (Online Analytical Processing) rather than OLTP (Online Transaction Processing).
+We advise you that serializing your data using Pickle is not a standard practice, but it is a fast way to create prototypes.
+2. The file system should act as the Single Source of Truth because it minimizes the risk of network errors and lowers latency in operations.
+However, replicating data in other storage systems as needed is advisable.
+DVC, an open-source tool, facilitates this process and also helps manage metrics and models with MLFlow.
+Additionally, you can access data from other sources using Dagster's IO Manager, which transparently extracts and saves data, or adopt a more advanced methods using Filesystem in Userspace or HDFS.
+Finally, libraries such as Pandas and SQLAlchemy offer methods to accomplish these tasks, but they are less transparent and consequently add more boilerplate code.
+3. Software defines assets instead of a series of operations.
+4. Prefer using ready-to-go containers and MLFlow for tracking over writing your own software with Streamlit.
+For instance, if you want to observe the market in real-time, consider using Grafana.
+5. Experiment with notebooks, but ensure they remain usable for integration with Dagster.

 ## Dependency Management & Reproducibility

 1. Always keep your abstract (unpinned) dependencies updated in `environment.yml` and eventually